oliviaguest/neuroplausible/_posts/2018-11-26-programming.md

 Also, yeah, sure, some people can't learn anything but the most rudimentary English or maths.
 So what?
 Does that mean nobody should be taught these things because some people can't learn them?
 Of course not.
 The sooner we start [teaching kids to code, the better](https://www.theguardian.com/technology/2017/aug/20/two-year-olds-should-learn-to-code-says-computing-pioneer).
 I think everybody should be taught [to code in primary school and thankfully so do quite a few countries](https://www.euractiv.com/section/digital/infographic/infographic-coding-at-school-how-do-eu-countries-compare/).

 >**Teaching students to code is zero sum and that means removing other parts of the course.**

 Yes, and no — depends on what course!
 In my opinion, it's a price we should be willing to pay to give students useful transferable skills for which to get a job with.
 Knowing how to code is so vital to be a productive member of the workforce.
 We owe it to our students, both in a moral and a "they pay us" way, to equip them for the job market properly.
 Being able to code is a useful skill both to get a postdoc or to get any other job pretty much.
 It's also possible to teach them coding as a direct means to an end, as I mentioned: to design experiments, to run statistical analyses, to do computational modelling, etc. This by the way is exactly that the nay-sayers think is impossible/implausible even though both I and Danielle have taught and designed exactly these types of classes.

+>**Teaching students to code is really hard and nobody in my department knows how to teach them probably.**

 <div class="float-right figure">
     <img class="image" src="{{ site.baseurl}}/img/posts/margaret_hamilton.jpg" />